mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 This is the script that trigges the installation / configuraiton process.
 It has all steps in the required order.
 Steps can be skipped by commenting these steps out.

-### deploy.
-This script enables 4NET to deploy their applications on the specific host in a controlled manner.
-This script is installed in the homedirectory of the user `gitlab`.
-This is a non-privileged user.
-It can only do 1 command with sudo to get privileges: `/home/gitlab/deploy.sh`.
-Nothing more.
-4NET has made the integration to their GitLab deployment procedure to call this script.

-deploy.sh accepts 2 arguments:
-* --version <gitlab build number> (Mandatory)
-* --cleanup (Optional)

-`--version` The job number from the gitlab runner is passed to this argument and identified by the `--version` parameter.
-The script will look for the argument behind --version and processes this as the version number required by the deployment process of the script.

-`--cleanup` This parameter is looked for by the script to tell if the environment needs to be cleaned.
-If set, the function `cleanEnvironment` will be called.
-It will remove any old versions except for the current and second last version.

 The current order of steps:

 1. Creating a scripts directory to store all scripts